The pre-operative assessment clinic is a nurse-led clinic that determines if you are physically fit enough to have both surgery and anaesthetic.

 The nurses will talk with you and discuss your understanding of the procedure you are having.
 They will also check your medical history, height, weight and other relevant medical details.

 Once you have completed your tests and have received all the information you need you will be able to leave.
-Our nurses will contact you if they need to any reason you need to be contacted once you have left.
-If you need to see an anaesthetist, we will book an appointment for you in our clinic which is held on alternate weeks.
+If you need to see an anaesthetist, we will book an appointment for to attend our anaesthetic review clinic which is held once every two weeks.

 In the days leading up to your surgery, you’ll need to make travel arrangements for getting to and from the hospital and think about what to pack.